MISTAKING SPIT

 Rarely have I seen a more error-ridden Editorial than "Red Cross, Crescent And Star" (December 19, 2005), concerning the recent adoption of the neutral Red Crystal emblem by the International Committee of the Red Cross.

-David Adom, from membership in that international humanitarian
+relief agency, Magen David Adom, from membership in

 Secondly, the ICRC did not agree -- in a grand ecumenical effort to create a single inclusive symbol -- to change its insignia to the neutral Red Crystal, below which individual member societies of the International Federation would be allowed to place a Red Cross, a Red Crescent or a Red Star of David.
 Rather, the ICRC merely added the Red Crystal as a third permissible insignia.
-This means that, unlike every other national medical relief agency in the World, MDA will be forced to replace its impermissible national insignia with the Red Crystal on all international missions.
+This means that, unlike every other national medical relief agency in the World, MDA will be forced to replace its “impermissible” national insignia with the Red Crystal (or the Red Cross or the Red Crescent) on all international missions.
 However, if given prior permission by a host country, MDA would be allowed to insert a small Red of Star of David within the Red Crystal emblem during such a mission.

 Moreover, altruism played no part in the ICRC’s decision to approve the Red Crystal, as that organization thereby sought to achieve two objectives, one injurious to Israel and the other beneficial to itself, namely, (1) Force Israel to recognize the Palestinian Red Crescent Society as the national medical relief agency of “Palestine”, a nation that does not presently exist; and (2) Convince the American Red Cross to release to the ICRC over 50 million dollars in withheld dues.
 The ICRC’s first objective has already been achieved.
 In order to obtain the prior consent of the Palestinian Authority to the adoption of the Red Crystal, without which consent the ICRC was unwilling to consider the additional insignia, MDA (and, through it, the State of Israel) officially recognized the Palestinian Red Crescent Society as the national medical relief agency of “Palestine”.